 In the Solar Test Field we’re researching energy autonomy and ecological life structures for sunlight-rich regions, and cooperating with Juergen Kleinwaechter to create regenerative social and technological solutions.
 The energy of the sun is a gift from nature which is freely available and abundant around the world, especially in the Global South.
 We’re learning how to harness it in a living model without depending on large-scale industry.
-The results are fed into our research and development of regenerative settlements.

 “An essential contribution to our new models for settlements, where humans and nature cooperate, is our research into decentralized energy systems using solar technologies that can be built locally.
 By decentralized, we mean creating regional, relatively self-sufficient subsistence economies that are linked to each other.
 Worldwide exchange between autonomous regions will give rise to a humane and peaceful globalization.”